KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

 # Programming Basics with Python

-This module represents the foundation of my programming journey using Python.
-It focuses on building core programming skills through structured problem-solving and practical exercises.
+This module presents the fundamentals of programming using Python.
+The focus is on building core programming skills through structured problem-solving and practical exercises.

 ---

 ## 📚 Overview

-In this section, I apply fundamental programming concepts by solving a wide range of algorithmic problems.
+This section applies fundamental programming concepts by solving a variety of algorithmic problems.
-All solutions are implemented in Python, with a focus on clarity, structure, and logical thinking.
+All solutions are implemented in Python, with an emphasis on clarity, structure, and logical thinking.

 ---